How 3D Printing Works

 Stage 2 – File fixing

-Once the 3D file has been converted into STL format it needs to be checked for errors.
+Once the digital 3D file has been converted into STL format it needs to be checked for errors.
 You’d be amazed at how many there are, even from the most experienced designers.
 For the file to be printable, it needs to follow a certain set of rules.
 In a nutshell, the printer needs to read each layer as one continual outer shell of a part or it will not be able to tell where it needs to lay the material and where not to lay material.
-The good news is we have a free file fixing service for all 3D print orders taken though us.
+The good news is we have a free file fixing service for all 3D print orders taken through us.

 Stage 3 – Slicing

 Once the STL file has been designed, checked and fixed it is imported into a slicing software package.
-This takes each file and cuts it up into hundreds or thousands of slices that range from 0.3mm thick on the cheaper FDM machines to 0.01mm thick on ultra high detail SLA printers .
+This takes each file and cuts it up into hundreds or thousands of slices that range from 0.3mm thick on the cheaper FDM machines to 0.01mm thick on ultra-high detail SLA printers .
 As a rule of thumb, the thinner the layer, the longer it takes to print.
 These slices tell the machine where to put the material on each layer.
 And don’t worry – we do all this for you!

 Stage 4 – Printing

 This is when the product starts to get physical!
-The machine will take each of these slices and lay/melt/cure the material one layer at a time so that it bonds with the lower layer.
+The machine will take each of these slices and lay/melt/cure/sinter/fuse the material one layer at a time so that it bonds with the lower layer.
 This layer building process is repeated hundreds, if not thousands of times until the product is made.
 Some printers can print single items in minutes, and some can build in mass (like ours) where they can take up to 48 hours, but will produce much higher quantities from the same batch (our record is 2,500 in 24 hours!).
 Printing can be done in a range of materials, though generally in one material at a time.

 Stage 5 – Post processing